microsoft/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacentre_Modernization/Readme.md

 * [Troubleshooting guide](https://learn.microsoft.com/en-us/azure/migrate/troubleshoot-general)

 # MicroHack context
-This MicroHack scenario walks through the use of Azure Migrate to support the process and the different phases of datacentre modernization:
+This MicroHack scenario walks through the use of Azure Migrate to support the process and the different phases of datacenter modernization:

 - Discover
 - Decide